stat-ml/scale-face/README.md

 ### Training

+For a face recognition experiments we use iResNet-50 model.
+The pretrained model checkpoint could be found in Insight Face [repository](https://github.com/deepinsight/insightface/tree/master/model_zoo).

-See `scripts/train` for training scripts
+You can see `scripts/train` for training scripts.
+To train you'll need the data (MS1M-V2 dataset)

 ### Evaluation